THE HOT AND HUMID WEATHER CONTINUES

 BOATERS' FORECAST:

-THURSDAY: Mostly sunny, hot, and humid.
-Scattered afternoon storms...especially NORTH.
-HIGH: 88

 TONIGHT: Any lingering storms north dissipate.
-Then skies will be mostly clear.
-LOW: 70
+Then mostly clear and muggy.
+LOW: 68

 FRIDAY: Hot and humid.
-Mostly sunny, but a stray PM storm possible.
+Mostly sunny, but a stray PM storm possible - Especially SOUTH.
 HIGH: 90 LOW: 67

 MONDAY: Hot and humid.
 A mix of sun and clouds with spotty PM storms.
 HIGH: 91 LOW: 70